 What we can learn from this SaaS design

-- Eye-catching typeface.
-Appropriate size and a unique type of fonts help to highlight the information on a website and make visitors’ feel that this design was made for designers.
+- Use eye-catching typeface.
+Appropriate size and a unique type of fonts help to highlight the information on a website and make visitors’ feel that this design was made specifically for them.

-- Presentation of how the app works.
+- Present how the app works.
 Placing real use cases on the page allows visitors to understand different ways of how Figma works without the need to read long copies.

-- Creating consistent brand identity.
+- Create consistent brand identity.
 Figma’s target audience is people who prefer perceiving visual information.
-Thus, the way Figma’s team incorporated animation, colors, and shapes into the website’s interface allows them to create a non-boring user experience and consistent visual language for website visitors.
+That’s why the Figma’s team incorporated animation, colors, and shapes into the website’s interface, allowing them to create a non-boring user experience and consistent visual language for website visitors.

 Typeform is a SaaS platform that helps users create engaging and interactive online forms and surveys to get more responses.
-To make this process fast and simple, Typeform provides a vast gallery of survey & questionary templates from which people can choose the one that suits their ideas best.
+To make this process fast and simple, Typeform provides a vast gallery of survey & questionnaire templates, from which people can choose the one that suits their ideas best.

-Once the user gets to a template gallery they can search for the needed questionary within the list of categories, by typing the keyword in a search bar, or by scrolling through all templates manually.
+Once the user gets to a template gallery, they can search for the needed questionnaire within the list of categories, by typing the keyword in a search bar, or by scrolling through all templates manually.

 As well, all templates are customizable.
 Customers can adjust them to their needs with ease.